 We would recommend staying in Brno for one night, we think this is enough as you can see a lot during this time without too much time pressure.

-2. Attractions in Brno: Top Things to do and see
+2. Brno Travel Guide: Top Things to Do and See

 Brno has no Charles Bridge (nor does it have a river), no giant magnificent cathedrals and the Brno Castle is not as impressive as its Prague counterpart.
 What we’re trying to say is that you shouldn’t expect anything too ‘grand’ or touristic because that’s not really the point of the city.
 If you like the grand attractions then visit Prague, but Brno scores so highly because of its cozy and pleasant atmosphere.
 In saying that, there are in fact a few pretty sights that you should not miss.